-As a tour operator on the best island in the world, Ambergris Caye, in the amazingly spectacular country of Belize, we are often asked about our weather and it’s effects on tours.
-We, Ecologic Divers, operate tours all over Belize; from touring Mayan ruins, to cave tubing, to zip lining, with a focus on marine activities like sailing, snorkeling, and diving.
-Let me begin by saying that weather forecasts are scary, and the reality of the situation is that it does rain, but it stops.
-Just because the weather man shows a rainy cloud, that doesn’t mean it rains all day…and it’s never cold…never ever.
+As a tour operator on the best island in the world, Ambergris Caye, in the amazingly spectacular country of Belize, we are often asked about our weather and it effects on tours.
+We, Ecologic Divers, operate tours all over Belize; from touring Mayan ruins, to cave tubing, to zip lining with a focus on marine activities like sailing, snorkeling, and diving.
+Let me begin by saying that weather forecasts are scary and the reality of the situation is that it does rain, but eventually it stops.
+Just because the weather man shows a rainy cloud, it doesn’t necessarily mean it will rain the entire day…and it’s never cold…never ever.

 Even this very morning – my alarm wasn’t needed as I was awoken by wind and very heavy rain.
 We had a full slate of divers and a full day sail to Caye Caulker on deck.
-We made the calls to push everyone back an hour; and sure enough the winds calmed, the rains died, and we were diving and sailing just an hour later.
+We made the calls to push everyone back an hour; and sure enough the winds calmed, the rain died and we were diving and sailing just an hour later.